wandrews1/BGWarehouse/GRADING.md

 ## Grading:

--There are 2 Simple Variables in the [Server](server.py), date and time, which are kept in a python dictionary and regurgitated for the user on the [Index page](/templates/index.html).
+*There are 2 Simple Variables in the [Server](server.py), date and time, which are kept in a python dictionary and regurgitated for the user on the [Index page](/templates/index.html).
--The Conditional statement is [Index](templates/index.html).
+*The Conditional statement is [Index](templates/index.html).
 The days of the week are kept in a variable and will print out a little message according to the day of the week.
--The For Loop is in [Gallery](/templates/gallery.html).
+*The For Loop is in [Gallery](/templates/gallery.html).
 The images are kept in a list, and the for loop cycles through the list, showing the gallery of images.
--The website has 5 pages.
+*The website has 5 pages.